 My friends who would normally have more political savvy and critical insight were congratulating Coca-Cola for the ad, which seemed somewhat ridiculous to me until the insane white rage started flying.
 Then I realized that it actually might have mattered that 60 seconds of air time during America’s most widely shared holiday recognized Muslims as human beings and full citizens.
 I don’t attribute this to some inner benevolence on the part of Coca-Cola—common sense suggests that not only do they want everyone on the planet to buy their drink, but they also want their customers to believe that they like them and value their happiness.
 This is a business lesson that World Wrestling Entertainment has forgotten.

-In the weeks to come, WWE will host matches in cities with the most notoriously hardcore wrestling crowds—including Chicago, the hometown of CM Punk.
+In the weeks to come, WWE will travel through Northeastern markets, known as domains of the most notoriously hardcore wrestling crowds—including Chicago, the hometown of CM Punk.
 At this point, the most compelling aspect of Raw is watching fans reject the product and hijack the show with chants that undermine WWE’s narratives.
 The current level of fan disapproval goes way beyond “Damn, the bad guy won.”
 Randy Orton isn’t booed for being such a dastardly villain, though he has attempted to redirect the Daniel Bryan love into heel heat for himself; the boos are aimed at the creative team backstage.